hanzoai/.github/profile/README.md

 - AI for Women: Launched Bellabeat LEAF, one of the earliest AI products designed for women, as of 2023, the company had a revenue of US$650 million, according to its investor Nordic Eye.
 - Open Source: Founding member of DEVxDAO, one of the first on-chain DAOs dedicated to supporting developers and open-source development of open public goods protocols.

-Together with our community, Hanzo AI is accelerating innovation and shaping a smarter, more inclusive future—one commit at a time.
+Together with the Open Source community, Hanzo AI is accelerating innovation and shaping a smarter, more inclusive future—one commit at a time.